Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction: Simulations in the Deutsch field

-Another way to estimate the true Lorentz factor consists in equating the power of the electric force and that of the energy losses due to the curvature radiation, we get:
+Another way to estimate the true Lorentz factor consists of equating the power of the electric force and that of the energy losses due to the curvature radiation.
+Thus, we get:

-where $\rho=\sqrt{R \, \rlight}$ is a typical radius of curvature of the trajectory of the particle (here, that of a field line close to the stellar surface), $\textbf{v}$ is the speed of the particle ($\sim c$) and $\epsilon_0$ is the vacuum permittivity.
-Solving for the Lorentz factor, we find that
+where $\rho=\sqrt{R \, \rlight}$ is a typical radius of the curvature of the trajectory of the particle (here, that of a field line close to the stellar surface); $\textbf{v}$ is the speed of the particle ($\sim c$); and $\epsilon_0$ is the vacuum permittivity.
+By solving for the Lorentz factor, we found that

-The last expression uses quantities without dimensions like $\tilde{\rho} = \rho/\rlight$ and the electric strength parameter, $r_e$ being the electron classical radius and $E_\parallel = \vec{\beta} \cdot \vec{E}$ the accelerating electric field.
-In our case, applied to millisecond pulsars, we get $\gamma=10^{7.5}$ which is only a guess because the curvature radius could be very different from that on the stellar surface.
+This last expression uses quantities without dimensions, such as $\tilde{\rho} = \rho/\rlight$, and the electric strength parameter, with $r_e$ being the electron classical radius and $E_\parallel = \vec{\beta} \cdot \vec{E}$ as the accelerating electric field.
+In our case, we applied the expression to millisecond pulsars and got $\gamma=10^{7.5}$, which is only a guess because the curvature radius can be very different from that on the stellar surface.
 The true curvature~$\kappa$ is found from the velocity vector derivative such that

-This expression accurately catches the local curvature radius~$\rho$ along the trajectory.
-Therefore, by following the Lorentz factor from the Landau-Lifshitz approximation and comparing it to the radiation reaction limit estimate as given by eq.\eqref{eq:gamma_curvature}, we show that the latter always finds higher Lorentz factors, see Fig.\ref{fig:comparaisongammarrlvsllr}.
-In order to check that the results have converged, we tried with twice and five times smaller time step integration parameter and noticed no difference.
+This expression accurately captures the local curvature radius~$\rho$ along the trajectory.
+Therefore, by following the Lorentz factor from the Landau-Lifshitz approximation and comparing it to the radiation reaction limit estimate as given by Eq.\eqref{eq:gamma_curvature}, we show that the latter always finds higher Lorentz factors, see Fig.\ref{fig:comparaisongammarrlvsllr}.
+To check that the results converged, several different time step integration parameters were used, two times as well as five times smaller without noticeable changes.
 Thus, our results have converged and are robust.